- Search The Registry

 - My Account

 *Joe Nash was born on this date in 1919.
-He was an African American dancer, archivist of African American dance and essayist.
+He was a Black dancer, archivist of Black dance, and essayist.

 With a life dedicated to dance history and the collection of memorabilia, the massive amounts of books and data in his apartment may have contributed to his death.
 In 2004, he tripped and fell in his apartment, pinned to the floor by a stack of books.
 He passed away a few months later at the beginning of 2005 and died of cardiovascular difficulties at age 85.